carinacunha/store-manager/README.md

 4. Install the dependencies: npm install
 5. Rename the file .env.example to .env and set the environment variables

-:point_right: This project was developed during the Full Stack Web Development course at Trybe.
+**✨ This project was developed during the Full Stack Web Development course at Trybe.**